anduc146khmt/Weather-App/README.md

 # Weather App
-A Weather Tracking App to help you view weather data in some countries around the world.
+A Weather Tracking App to help you track weather data in some countries around the world.
 <br/>
 API call from : https://openweathermap.org/api
 <br/>